heejipark/Research-PPG2ABP-using-GAN/README.md

 ## Preprocessing
 1. Extracted 500 cases of PPG and ABP with 100Hz signals from vitalDB.
-2. Based on the several papers, I adapted to segment the data into 8-second intervals.
+2. Based on the several papers, I adopted to segment the data into 8-second intervals.
 3. In order to check the validity of the segment, I set the valid condition, which yielded 43744 datasets.
     <pre>
         ###########################################